 - Travel with your own supply of hand sanitizer and sanitizing wipes (TSA has increased the amount of hand sanitizer passengers can carry onto flights).

-- When going though security, avoid touching bins as much as possible by wearing gloves or placing everything in one bin.
+- When going through security, avoid touching bins as much as possible by wearing gloves or placing everything in one bin.
 As soon as you are through security, use hand sanitizer.

 - Disinfect all possible touch points when seated on the plane.
 “Disinfect surfaces such as your seat and seat belt and your personal belongings (like your passport),” recommend Ernst and Beamer.
 “If you cannot find hand wipes, bring a small washcloth soaked in a bleach solution in a zip-lock bag.
 This will probably freak out airport security less than carrying a personal spray bottle, and viruses are not likely to grow on a cloth with a bleach solution.”